East Texas A&M Lions: Football

 In 2004, President Keith McFarland named A&M–Commerce alumnus Scott Conley head coach.
 Conley had won a national championship on the junior college level with Trinity Valley Community College and had served as an assistant at major programs like The University of Texas, The United States Naval Academy, Texas A&M, University of Arkansas, and Rice University.
 Conley's first season was a rebuilding year, but was made easier by the incoming transfer of Buster Faulkner, an All-American Quarterback from Valdosta State University who led the Lone Star Conference in passing, throwing for almost 3,000 yards in a 10-game season.
 Conley had two straight 5–5 seasons, but the Lions were improving.

 In 2006, the Lions had a top 10 defense in all of Division II football, but a woeful offense and constant switching of quarterbacks led the Lions to a disappointing 5–5 season.
 The Lions were expected to break through in 2007, as the Lions returned their entire defense from the previous year and better offensive players.
-The Lions started the 2007 season and visited old playoff nemesis Pittsburg State in front of a national television audience and almost upset the Gorillas in a hard fought 28–14 loss.
+The Lions started the 2007 season and visited old playoff nemesis Pittsburg State in front of a national television audience and almost upset the Gorillas in a hard-fought 28–14 loss.
 Despite the loss, the Lions got a slot in the national poll at number 18.
 That ended as Ouachita Baptist came to Commerce and shocked the Lions on a last second field goal to win the game and knock the Lions out of the national picture.
 The Lions won the LSC North Division in 2007, but were left out of the playoff picture.
 Conley's final year was 2008, after going 5–5 for the fourth straight year, Conley was relieved of his duties and former Baylor University coach Guy Morriss was hired to replace Conley.

 Morris brought several assistant coaches to Commerce with him that had Division I and NFL experience.
 Morriss was an All-American at TCU, had played in the NFL for the Philadelphia Eagles where he was an All-Pro lineman.
 Morriss has also coached at the University of Kentucky prior to Baylor and had coached under Hal Mumme, considered the father of the air raid offense, and current Washington State University coach Mike Leach.
 Morriss's father had also graduated from Texas A&M–Commerce and admitted a kinship for the school.
-In his first year, the Lions went 5–0 in Division play and won the North Division outright, and almost defeated long time rival Abilene Christian University at the Cotton Bowl in a rain soaked overtime game when ACU was # 1 in the nation.
+In his first year, the Lions went 5–0 in Division play and won the North Division outright, and almost defeated long time rival Abilene Christian University at the Cotton Bowl in a rain soaked overtime game when ACU was No. 1 in the nation.
 However, Morriss regressed with each season, going 3–8 the next year, and 1–9 in each of his last two seasons.
 After the Lions final 2012 game, a 45–14 loss to West Texas A&M, Morriss announced his immediate resignation and that he would stay at Commerce working in the athletic department to raise funds and also enhance alumni relations.